openchoreo/openchoreo.github.io/docs/reference/api/platform/observabilityalertrule.md

 ## Usage Recommendation

-Users should **not** create `ObservabilityAlertRule` resources manually.
+You should **not** create `ObservabilityAlertRule` resources manually.
 Instead, you should define alert rules using a `Trait` (either from the default `observability-alertrule` trait or a custom trait) within your component definition.
 This ensures that the alert rules are properly scoped to your component and managed as part of its lifecycle across different environments.

 ### Example: Defining Alerts as Traits